Fun Things to do in Lightning Ridge

 Lightning Ridge Holiday Park

-We chose Lightning Ridge Holiday Park for our stay based on recommendations from friends who had really enjoyed their stay.
-We also liked the location in the centre of town.
+We chose Lightning Ridge Holiday Park for our stay based on recommendations from friends who had enjoyed their stay.
+We also liked the location.
 The supermarket, cafes and sites on Opal Street and Morilla Street with just a couple of minutes walk away.
-The town’s Olympic pool and water theme park are next door but are only opened during summer.
+The community olympic pool and water theme park are next door but are only opened during summer.

 Camp Kitchen at Lightning Ridge Holiday Park